 It is all about the documentation.
 Sorry, you can’t escape it.

-For us to do your taxes, the workbook needs to be fully filled out and submitted to us.
-A wise traveler will download it on their first assignment and document each assignment as you go through the year. (hint hint) Trust us, it is much easier that way.
+For us to do your taxes, the workbook needs to be completed and submitted to us (put N/A in any section(s) that do not apply to you).
+A wise traveler will download it on their first assignment and document each assignment as you go through the year.
+Trust us, it is much easier that way.
 In the process of filling it out, you will learn what records need to be kept.

 RECEIPT ENVELOPE: Get Yours

 Our Receipt Envelope is helpful to help keep track with your receipts.
 In 2018 the standard deduction increased significantly, but there might be some deductions at the state level that you might want to deduct and keep up with in the following states: AL, AR, CA, HI, MN, NY, PA and MA (transit passes).

 Think of this as your “required reading” before you sign your first tax home statement.

 There are 3 requirements; you MUST meet 2 out of 3 requirements in order to qualify for tax-free stipends.

 Through Fully Taxed Work (on a regular, annual, cyclical basis): You can meet this goal by earning roughly 25% of your yearly taxable income at this location.
 If someone works registry/prn at home, that 25% goal can be met fairly quickly since the local hourly rate is usually much higher than a traveler’s taxable rate (10-12 weeks may be enough).
 Another method would be to work one local contract every year at home, taking the higher taxable rate, or having the housing & meal per diems fully taxed.
 If you maintain your tax home through fully taxed work, no duplication of housing expenses (rent/shared expenses) required.
 Also, while working there, you will have fulfilled the 30 day minimum requirement in your tax home per year.
 It is assumed you are living there if you are working there.